-States and MPOs must establish two and four-year targets and may adjust targets at the Mid-Performance Period Progress Report due in October 2020.
-The first performance period began January 1, 2018 and ends on December 31, 2021.
+For the pavement measures, States and MPOs must establish two and four-year targets and may adjust targets at the Mid-Performance Period Progress Report due in October 2020.
+The first performance period began January 1, 2018 and ends on December 31, 2021 and is for the Calendar Years (CY) of 2018 - 2021.